tlegen-k/tlegen-k/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🎓 PhD in Mechanical Engineering from University of Massachusetts Lowell
+- 🎓 PhD in Mechanical Engineering from the University of Massachusetts Lowell
 - 🌱 Constantly learning to write better code
 - 🔭 Curious abouth everything Engineering related
 - 🍖 Love grilling and